Troye Sivan: Music

 Sivan's musical career started when he sang at the 2006, 2007 and 2008 Channel Seven Perth Telethon.
 His 2006 performance included a duet with Australian Idol winner Guy Sebastian.
 Sivan made it to the finals of StarSearch 2007.
 His debut EP Dare to Dream was released in June 2007.
 In February 2010, Sivan opened "We Are the World 25 for Haiti (YouTube edition)", the collaborative music charity video produced by Lisa Lavie to help raise money for the victims of the 2010 Haiti earthquake.

 On 5 June 2013, Sivan was signed to EMI Australia, a Universal Music Australia label, but kept it a secret until a year later.
 On 15 August 2014 he released a five-song EP entitled TRXYE, led by its first single "Happy Little Pill", which was released on 25 July 2014.
 TRXYE debuted at No. 1 on iTunes in over 55 countries.
 The EP debuted at No. 5 on the Billboard 200 the following week, scoring Sivan his first Top 10 album.
 "Happy Little Pill" peaked at number 10 on the ARIA Singles Chart and was certified gold by the Australian Recording Industry Association for shipments exceeding 35,000 copies.

 Sivan released his second major-label EP, Wild, on 4 September 2015.
 The EP was supported by a music video trilogy entitled Blue Neighbourhood, comprising the three songs "Wild", "Fools" and "Talk Me Down" and released from September 2015 to December 2015.
-Additionally, the EP served as an introduction to his debut studio album Blue Neighbourhood, which was released on 4 December 2015.
+Next, he recorded a full-length album titled Blue Neighbourhood, which was released on 4 December 2015.
 The single "Youth" reached number 23 in the Billboard Hot 100.
 Sivan supported Blue Neighbourhood and Wild with his first tour, 2015's Troye Sivan Live.
-He further supported Blue Neighbourhood with 2016's Blue Neighbourhood Tour and Suburbia Tour.
+He followed this with 2016's Blue Neighbourhood Tour and Suburbia Tour.
 On 26 May 2017, Troye collaborated with Martin Garrix to produce the song "There for You".